Research projects

 Basel Renaissance Colloquium

-The Basel Renaissance Colloquium is organized as an interdisciplinary colloquium—sponsored by the Department of History (Susanna Burghartz, Lucas Burkart) and the Department of Art History (Andreas Beyer)—in the context of the Basel Graduate School of History.
+The Basel Renaissance Colloquium is organized as an interdisciplinary colloquium—sponsored by the Department of History (Lucas Burkart and Franz-Julius Morche) and the Department of Art History (Aden Kumler) - in the context of the Basel Graduate School of History.

 The colloquium was established in 2005 on the initiative of Susanna Burghartz, Achatz von Müller, and Andreas Beyer at the University of Basel as a supraregional discussion forum.
 With two thematically oriented events per semester, it offers an opportunity for interdisciplinary conversation between all the disciplines that are interested in historical processes of transformation, in questions of tradition formation, and in the construction of historical typologies.